fedora-infra/asknot-ng/README.md

 ``asknot-ng`` is licensed GPLv3+ and we’d love to get patches back containing even the things you might not think we want.
-If you have a questions file for your repo, a modified template, or a CSS theme for your use case... please [send them to us][patches].
+If you have a questions file for your repo, a modified template, or a CSS theme for your use case, please [send them to us][patches].
 It would be nice to build a library of deployments so we can all learn.